openwebdocs/owd-website/pages/content/reports/2024/index.md

 Many thanks to [Joshua Chen](https://github.com/Josh-Cena) and [Mike Smith](https://github.com/sideshowbarker) for their careful and expert reviews as we navigated this tricky bit of work!

-### W3C WebDX web-features mapping of BCD keys into baseline features

-This work has been team work with a group of people contracted by Google.

-TBD more content Florian

-### Replacing all "true" and "null" versions with real version numbers in BCD

-In mdn/browser-compat-data, we used to set the version number to "true" whenever we know that a web platform feature is supported in a browser but we don't know which was the first version that introduced support.
-Also, when a features' support was entirely unknown, we used to set the version number to "null".
-This meant that the compatibility data was quite incomplete and not always useful to data consumers.
-Especially the calculation of baseline was not possible with incomplete data.

-Thanks to a 2024 project led by Queen Vinyl Da.i'gyu-Kazotetsu and Florian Scholz, BCD no longer has "true" and "null" values.
-All data in BCD now comes with a real version number or at least a [ranged version number](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#ranged-versions-).

 ### WebView compatibility data

-In 2024, Open Web Docs joined the W3C WebView Community Group.
+In 2024, Open Web Docs joined the [W3C WebView Community Group](https://github.com/WebView-CG).
 Together with the group participants, we started investigating compatibility for WebViews.
 Historically, BCD only contained Chrome Android WebView data but in 2024 we added WebView on iOS data and helped launching https://caniwebview.com/.
 This collaboration was led by Florian Scholz and you can find more information in the [WebView CG 2024 recap](https://caniwebview.com/news/2024-12-06-WebView-Community-Group-Recap/).
-Shoutout to Niklas Merz and Ben Wiser for being the driving forces here!
+Shoutout to [Niklas Merz](https://github.com/NiklasMerz) and [Ben Wiser](https://github.com/RupertBenWiser) for being the driving forces here!

 ## 2024 Budget